-Height means the vertical distance of a building between the established grade and one of the following:
+Height means the vertical distance of a building between the average elevation of the finished grade around the building and one of the following:

-- the highest point of the roof surface or the parapet, whichever is the greater, of a flat roof; - the deckline of a mansard roof; or - the mean level between eaves and ridges on a gabled, hip, gambrel, or other type of pitched roof. - Exemptions from these height requirements are contained in Section 4.15.10.
+- the highest point of the roof surface or the parapet, whichever is the greater, of a flat roof; - · the deckline of a mansard roof; or - the mean level between eaves and ridges on a gabled, hip, gambrel, or other type of pitched roof. - Exemptions from these height requirements are contained in Section 4.15.10.